ChrisLawther/ChrisLawther.github.io/_posts/2024-07-01-configuring-your-app-at-launch-for-testing.md

 ### In the app

-For normal operation, so that everything works as intended for Joe Public, we need to ensure that all of the required default values exist.
+For normal operation, so that everything works as intended for Joe Public, we need to ensure that all of the required default values always exist.

 Early on in the app's life-cycle (i.e. before anything *reads* `UserDefaults`), register your default values, passing a dictionary of `[String: Any]`: